talia-lyon/Software-Engineering-Summative1-2025/README.md

 4. **Help Modal**:
    - A built-in help system provides users with guidance on navigating and using the dashboard.

-Project Planning
+## Project Planning

-Effective project planning has been a key aspect of this dashboard's development.
-The following tools and practices were used to ensure progress was structured and well-documented:

-Project Management Tools
+### Project Management Tools

-GitHub Projects:
+- **GitHub Projects**:

-A Kanban board was used to track progress across different phases, including backlog, in progress, in review, and completed tasks.
+  - A **Kanban board** was used to track progress across different phases, including backlog, in progress, in review, and completed tasks.

-User stories were created to break down features into manageable tasks, such as "File Upload", "Generate Visualisations", and "Key Metrics Display".
+  - User stories were created to break down features into manageable tasks, such as "File Upload", "Generate Visualisations", and "Key Metrics Display".

-Example of the Kanban board:

-Backlog: Filter Visualisations, Key Metrics Display
-In Progress: Data Display
-In Review: None
-Done: File Upload, Generate Visualisations, Help Information

-Milestones:
+  - Frequent commits ensured version control and traceability of changes.
+Example commits include:

+- **Milestones**:
-Specific milestones were defined to track progress, including:
+  - Specific milestones were defined to track progress, including:

-Sprint 1: Basic Data Upload and Preview
+    - Sprint 1: Basic Data Upload and Preview

-Sprint 2: Basic Visualisations
+    - Sprint 2: Basic Visualisations

-Sprint 3: Advanced Filtering and Metrics
+    - Sprint 3: Advanced Filtering and Metrics

-Sprint 4: Polish and Help Section
+    - Sprint 4: Polish and Help Section

-Each milestone had clear deadlines and measurable goals, ensuring timely delivery of features.
+  - Each milestone had clear deadlines and measurable goals, ensuring timely delivery of features.

-Example milestones:

-Sprint 1: 50% complete (Basic Data Upload and Preview) Sprint 2: 100% complete (Basic Visualisations)
-Sprint 3: 0% complete (Advanced Filtering and Metrics) Sprint 4: 100% complete (Polish and Help Section)

-Iterative Development
+### Iterative Development

-The project followed an iterative approach, where features were developed incrementally and refined based on feedback.
+- The project followed an **iterative approach**, where features were developed incrementally and refined based on feedback.
 For example:

-Initial designs in Figma were reviewed before being translated into functional tabs.
+  - Initial designs in Figma were reviewed before being translated into functional tabs.

-Visualisations were initially static but iterated upon to include interactive functionality using Plotly.
+  - Visualisations were initially static but iterated upon to include interactive functionality using Plotly.

-Commit History

-Frequent commits ensured version control and traceability of changes.
-Example commits include:

-"Adding preview dataset button"

-"Finalised styling of previewing data"

-"Amend visualisation styling/layout"

-Lessons Learned
+### Lessons Learned

-Effective Sprint Planning: Breaking down the project into smaller tasks and setting milestones helped avoid scope creep.
+- **Effective Sprint Planning**: Breaking down the project into smaller tasks and setting milestones helped avoid scope creep.

-Collaboration with GitHub: Using GitHub for version control and project tracking streamlined communication and task management.
+- **Collaboration with GitHub**: Using GitHub for version control and project tracking streamlined communication and task management.

-Continuous Improvement: The iterative approach allowed for regular feedback, ensuring the final product met user requirements.
+- **Continuous Improvement**: The iterative approach allowed for regular feedback, ensuring the final product met user requirements.

 ## Design Phase
 ### Figma Design